Maddukiran/feedback/paras.md

 - [ ] Follow JavaScript Naming Standards
 - [ ] Write reusable code
 - [ ] Talk to mentor, have a plan on what areas to improve on.
+- [ ] Implement more complex scenarions in your project.

 ##### Overall